ianisms/SmartThings.NETCoreWebHookSDK/README.md

 #### General

+- Support for .NET Core 3.0 is underway.
+Initial tests with my own smart app went great.
+   - Started a branch for .NET Core 3.0.
+I'll be putting most of my attention here.
+If things go well, this will become master.
-Looking at creating a version for .NET Core 3.0.
-Support for 3.0 in Azure Functions is in alpha.
-Will create a PoC soon.
+     - As an FYI, support for 3.0 in Azure Functions is in beta.
+[More Info](https://dev.to/azure/develop-azure-functions-using-net-core-3-0-gcm)
+   - Created 2.2 branch which is cut from release 2.2.6.0.

 #### 2.2.6.0 - 25 October 2019